-Ideal for creating social ties and resting minds and making them more efficient, break times are crucial in any conference.
-In an atypical location, they will also allow you to discover green spaces, walk around a room decorated with works of art, or simply take a breath of fresh air on a balcony with a beautiful view of the city.
-We underestimate the importance of these small pleasures, perfect for recharging our energy and enthusiasm at the same time.
-When selecting the location of the conference, it is important to ensure that the location facilitates eating on-site if participants are required to attend in the morning and afternoon.
-Ideally, it is suggested that the meal be taken care of and shared in a nice room.
-However, it is also possible to locate in a busy neighborhood so that lunch can be taken at a nearby restaurant.
+Ideal for creating a social bond but also for resting the minds and making them more efficient, break times are crucial in any conference.
+In an atypical location, they will also allow you to discover green spaces, to walk around a room decorated with works of art or simply to take a breath of fresh air on a balcony with a nice view of the city.
+The importance of these small pleasures is underestimated, as they are perfect for replenishing energy and enthusiasm.
+In addition, when selecting the location of the conference, care should be taken to ensure that the location facilitates on-site eating, if participants are required to attend in the morning and afternoon.
+Ideally, it is suggested that the meal be taken care of and shared in a pleasant room.
+However, it is also possible to set up in a lively area and have lunch in a nearby restaurant.

 The art of organizing a conference is based on a particular skill: knowing how to make the right choices among all the options that will delight the audience, while succeeding in keeping to a predetermined budget.
 To meet this challenge, it is of course necessary to draw up a complete set of specifications before making any plans, as this type of event requires, above all, a maximum of anticipation.